- Operating Your Bike

 - The NCDOT Bike/Ped Division provides information on all NC laws and policies.

 Bike racks are intended for short term parking, except those located at campus residence halls.
 Bikes left over the summer or for other long periods are subject to confiscation.
-Every summer between May and August, we tag and collect abandoned bikes.
+Multiple times a year, we tag and collect abandoned bikes.
 If you suspect your bike has been confiscated, please contact us at 919-684-7275 or email@example.com.
 We hold confiscated bikes for 60 days.
 If bikes are not claimed, we donate them to a local charity.